-The bull is now thoroughly washed out, but was visible when Kirkland made his drawing.
+The bull is now thoroughly washed out, but was visible when Kirkland drew it.
 We interpret it as a bull rather than a buffalo because of its long tail.
 A buffalo has a tail half the length as the drawing, which the Indian buffalo hunters would have known.
 Thus, we are analyzing this to be a bullfight depiction.
 Bullfighting began in New Spain as early as 1529, spreading from Mexico City northward as territories were acquired in the northern region.
 Bullfighting spread into northern New Spain, with the establishment of mining settlements in the mid-to-late 1500s.
 The earliest reliable written documentation in the northern provinces dates from the late 1500s to the early 1600s.
-Bullfights were held in the Jumano area of northeastern Mexico during town festivals as early as the 1600s.
-Documentation is sparse, but one actual reference documentation for Saltillo, Mexico, comes from a 1712 edict of bullfighting conducted in the town square.
+Bullfights were held in the Jumano area of northeastern Mexico during town festivals in the early 1600s.
+Documentation is sparse, but the one actual reference for Saltillo, Mexico, comes from a 1712 edict on bullfighting held in the town square.
 Saltillo is number 10 on the map of early Jumano settlements on page 3 of this report.
 The experience of viewing a bullfight likely came from an event in that region.

-A similar animation of sunlight framing the circles occurs in both drawings, crossing from the bull to the bullfighter, creating a similarity in the story, with the changing of winter's darkness, symbolized by the bull, to the return of the earth to man, symbolized by the bullfighter.
+Similar to the animation of sunlight framing the circles, it also moves from the bull to the bullfighter, creating a parallel in the story: the transition from winter's darkness, symbolized by the bull, to the earth's return to man, symbolized by the bullfighter.